Yu Chang Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 28th in the league.
+- The Brewers pitching staff is 27th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Brewers have the third-ranked team ERA across all league pitching staffs (3.07).
+- The Brewers have a 3.11 team ERA that ranks second across all MLB pitching staffs.

-- Brewers pitchers combine to give up the ninth-fewest home runs in baseball (19 total, one per game).
+- Brewers pitchers combine to allow 21 total home runs at a clip of one per game (to rank 11th in baseball).

-- Miley (2-1) gets the starting nod for the Brewers in his fourth start of the season.
-He has a 1.50 ERA in 18 2/3 innings pitched, with 14 strikeouts.
+- Burnes (2-1) gets the starting nod for the Brewers in his fifth start of the season.
+He's put together a 4.76 ERA in 22 2/3 innings pitched, with 17 strikeouts.

-- His most recent time out was in relief on Saturday when the left-hander threw 2/3 innings against the Boston Red Sox while giving up hits.
+- In his most recent appearance on Tuesday, the righty tossed 5 1/3 innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.

-- In three games this season, the 36-year-old has an ERA of 1.50, with 7 strikeouts per nine innings.
-Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.